autonomical1/ObsidianBackup/AP Physics 1/Readings/Chapter 9.md

 - When 2 objects interact with each other, they can be modeled using **momentum**
 	- vector
 - **Law of Conservation of Momentum**: P<sub>f</sub> = P<sub>i</sub>
-- The idea of momentu
+- The idea of momentum is useful in situations where 2+ objects interact with each other
 # 9.2
+-
 # 9.3
 # 9.4
 # 9.5